Skip to main content

 The approach to treating allergies depends on your symptoms and finding what works for you.
 The best medication for your allergies will relieve your symptoms and have minimal side effects.

-Let’s take a look at some of the most commonly used types of allergy medications below.
+Let’s take a look at some of the most commonly used types of allergy medications.

 Oral antihistamines

 Oral antihistamines are taken by mouth.
-Some are prescription and others are over-the-counter (OTC).
+You can get some over the counter (OTC), but others require a prescription.
 These medications block histamine, a chemical that causes inflammation.
 Histamines cause a runny nose, watery eyes, and itching.
-Some of the common antihistamines are:

 Nasal steroids